An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Algorithm

+The additional quality factor, $2^{n-3}$, can hardly be met in average instances, and in practice the quality difference between outputs of $\mathcal{A}'_{\rm red}$ and $\mathcal{A}_{\rm red}$ is negligible.
 Note that the point of mixing and preprocessing is to transform an arbitrary permutation so that the result has an appropriate form for the decomposition.
 If a given permutation is already well-suited for $\mathcal{A}'_{\rm red}$, or $\mathcal{A}_{\rm red}$, or something similar, mixing and preprocessing can be skipped.